 Before he could say anything, the woman squirmed out from under Dolly and tried to run away.
 But she stumbled after a step and fell down, crying out in pain.
 Travis glanced at Dolly as he unhooked the trap from the chain and threw it down a nearby ravine as hard as he could.
 “If I find the person setting these, we shall have an aggressive discussion.”

 Dolly sniffed the woman, who lay crying, favoring her arm and her leg.
-She looked at Travis with wide eyes as he approached and tried to scoot away, but ended up bumping into the bear.
+She looked at Travis with wide eyes when he approached and tried to scoot away, but ended up bumping into the bear.
 Travis knelt down next to her.
 “It’s okay.
 I need to take you home so I can tend to your wounds.
 With a trap like that, your leg is probably badly broken.”
-She cringed as he reached for her.
-He glanced at Dolly.
+She cringed when he reached for her.
+He glanced at Dolly, shaking his head.
 “You’re more afraid of me than that bear.”

-The woman didn’t respond as she trembled, frozen in terror.
+The woman didn’t respond, trembling and frozen in terror.

 He glanced at her.
 She was staring at him.
 “Sure, look at me when I’m blubbering like a child.”
 Travis sniffed.
 He approached a stony outcrop and ducked under a shelf of granite.
 “We’re home.”